in-a-nutshell/documentation/README.md

-# documentation
-In a Nutshell docs
+# In a Nutshell docs